Key Points:

 Hand signals

 Using hand signals is another great way to train your cat.
 The key is to associate different commands with hand gestures.
-For example, making a fist when you want your cat to sit or making an open palm when you want them to give you a high five can help strengthen behaviors.
+For example, making a fist when you want your cat to sit or making an open palm when you want them to give you a high five.

 Voice cues

-Voice cues are saying certain words to indicate certain commands.
-Similar to hand signals, the key is to associate a word with a behavior and reward your cat when it’s done.
+Voice cues are specific words associated with a verbal command.
+Similar to hand signals, the key is to associate a word with a behavior and reward when the task is done.
 For example, saying “sit” to get them to sit or saying their name to get them to walk to you.

-Many kittens and cats come already trained to use the litter box.
-However, even if yours didn’t, you can litter train them fairly quickly.
+Most kittens and cats instinctively know to use the litter box.
+However, if your new kitty is struggling, you can litter box train them fairly quickly.

 Make sure the box is clean and in a quiet place.
 After your kitty eats, move them to the litter box and gently scratch the litter with one of their front paws.
 After they pee or poop, reward them and remove them from the box.
 Do this consistently, and they will soon figure out the litter box is their elimination area.